TheochemUI/eOn/docs/source/devdocs/docbuild.md

 python -m http.server docs/build/html
 ```

+## Additions

+The following sections detail methods to add functionality to the documentation.

 ## Adding extensions

 Additions to the build process are handled by the `pdm` development group `docs`, so additions are done via: